pfelwor/linux_workstation_configs/README.md

 You have to ensure that you execute ansible with the user you want to work later on as it will place config-files in the users home directory.

-Be sure that the user is in sudoers group to be possible to install packages.
+Be sure that the user is in sudoers group to be able to install packages.

 Example Playbook
 ----------------